EOSArgentina/evolutiondex/Commands.md

 **NOTE: In this example we use the PAIR EOS/PESO, which creates the evotoken EOSPESO.
 The EOS token is located in the eosio.token cotract and the PESO is a token created for demostrative purposes on the Kylin Testnet, located in the contract pesocontract.
 You would need to replace these variables depending on your trading pairs.**

 Open a channel in the contract: - this channel will store your trading tokens.
-You need to create 1 channel for each token you plan to trade -
+You need to create one channel for each token you plan to trade.
+The second input below is the ram payer, and the authorizer must be the ram payer. -

     cleos push action evolutiondex openext '["YOUR_ACCOUNT", "YOUR_ACCOUNT", {"contract":"eosio.token", "sym":"4,EOS"}]' -p YOUR_ACCOUNT